jayrcn/Autocorrective-Speed-Typing-Software/README.md

 # Autocorrective Speed Typing Software
-A software written in Python that is a speed typing program wiith an autocorrective feature
+<b>A software written in Python that is a speed typing program wiith an autocorrective feature</b>